front-lines-org/astro-experiment/src/pages/ukraine/articles/siege_of_mariupol.md

   Donetsk Oblast, Ukraine, and is controlled by the Russian-backed separatist Donetsk People's Republic.
 author: Wikipedia
+pubDate: 14 Jul 2022
 img: ukraine(40).jpg
 ---

 The **siege of Mariupol** was a siege in Ukraine during the 2022 Russian invasion of Ukraine, when forces from Russia and the separatist Donetsk People's Republic engaged Ukrainian forces in the city of Mariupol.
 The siege, which was part of the Russian eastern Ukraine offensive and southern Ukraine offensive, started on 24 February 2022 and concluded on 20 May 2022, when Russia announced the remaining Ukrainian forces in Mariupol surrendered after they were ordered to cease fighting.

 Mariupol is located in Donetsk Oblast, Ukraine, and is controlled by the Russian-backed separatist Donetsk People's Republic.
 Russian forces completely besieged the city on 2 March, after which they gradually gained control.
 By 22 April, the remaining Ukrainian forces had retreated to the Azovstal Iron and Steel Works, a massive and highly defensible industrial complex.

 The Red Cross described the situation as "apocalyptic", and Ukrainian authorities accused Russia of engineering a major humanitarian crisis in the city, with city officials reporting that about 22,000 civilians had been killed.
 Ukrainian officials also reported that at least 95% of the city had been destroyed during the fighting, largely by Russian bombardments.
 The United Nations stated it had confirmed the deaths of 1,348 civilians, but said the true death toll was likely thousands higher, and added that 90% of the city's residential buildings had been damaged or destroyed.

 The siege ended on 16 May 2022, after what media outlets called the "evacuation" or "surrender" of the remaining Azov Regiment personnel from the Azovstal Iron and Steel Works; the Russian Ministry of Defense stated that the Ukrainians had "surrendered", a word Ukraine avoided using.

 Some Western reports called the battle a pyrrhic or symbolic victory for Russia, with others noting that the siege's humanitarian impact was a "reputational disaster" for Russia.
 However, the loss of the city has also been seen as a significant defeat for Ukraine.

 ## Background

 Mariupol was considered a major strategic city and therefore was a target for Russian forces.
 It was the largest city in the Ukrainian-controlled portion of Donetsk Oblast, and was also one of the largest Russian-speaking cities in Ukraine.
 Mariupol was a major industrial hub, home of the Illich and Azovstal Iron and Steel Works, and the largest city on the Sea of Azov.

 Control of its port on the western shore of the Sea of Azov is vital to the economy of Ukraine.
 For Russia, it would allow a land route to Crimea and allow passage by Russian marine traffic.
 Capturing the city gave Russia full control over the Sea of Azov.